-Building on CDAC’s past work in the area of communication access to justice and intermediaries, we are pleased to announce and support Communication Access to Justice (CAJust), a new national, non-profit organization that we jointly established and which will continue CDAC’s work to advance communication access to police, legal and justice services for victims, witnesses and accused person who have disabilities that affect speech, language and communication.
+In anticipation of Barbara’s retirement, we are pleased to announce and support Communication Access to Justice (CAJust), a new national, non-profit organization that we jointly established and which will continue CDAC’s work to advance communication access to police, legal and justice services.
 To support CAJust in its start-up phase, CDAC provides seed funding, consultation and access to its existing resources, trainings and database for communication intermediaries in Canada.

 Caitlin Buchel, RSLP, M.Cl.Sc., SLP (C) Executive Director of Communication Access to Justice (CAJust)

-Barbara Collier Reg.CASLPO, F.ISAAC, Executive Director, CDAC and Founder of Communication Intermediary program in Canada
+Barbara Collier Reg.CASLPO, F.ISAAC, Executive Director, C0- Founder of CDAC and The Communication Intermediary Program in Canada

-Hazel Self, Chair of the CDAC Board of Directors
+Hazel Self, Co-Founder and Chair of the CDAC Board of Directors